johncurcio/johncurcio/README.md

 🖼️ [I looove javascript](https://raw.githubusercontent.com/johncurcio/images/master/meme.jpg).

-## 💼 This is where I'm currently working
+## 💼 This is where I'm currently working at

 ### 🧡 Zoop 🧡